 According to the insurance council of Texas, roughly 85% of drivers have auto insurance.
 Of the drivers with insurance, only 75% have comprehensive insurance.
 This means only 64% of drivers have comprehensive insurance.
-The remaining 36% of drivers with a flood damaged car in Houston are on their own to buy a new car or pay for the repairs to their car.
+The remaining 36% of drivers with a flood damaged car due to Hurricane Harvery were on their own.
+They had to pay to buy a new car or pay for the repairs to their flooded car.

-Based on the estimates of one million flooded cars in the Houston area, 360,000 drivers had a flooded car and no insurance to cover the cost.
-Assuming an average value of $10,000, this equates to $3.6 billion in losses for motorists without comprehensive insurance to cover the damage.
+In 2017, in the Houston area alone, Hurricane Harvey flooded approximately 500,00 vehicles.
+36% with no comprehensive insurance equals 180,000 vehicles flooded with no insurance coverage.
+Assuming an average value of $10,000, this equates to $1.8 billion in losses for motorists without comprehensive insurance to cover the damage.

 Unfortunately, many of the people without insurance are also likely to be those least able to pay to buy a replacement vehicle.
-Clearly, the damage form Harvey is extensive and far reaching.
+Clearly, the damage form Harvey was extensive.

-Without doubt, vehicle owners that had comprehensive insurance will fare better than those without comprehensive insurance.
-Nevertheless, that doesn’t mean they’re in for an easy claims process.
-To estimate the insured losses we used an average value of $15,000 per vehicle.
-We used a larger number simply because cars that are worth more are more likely to be insured.
+Without doubt, vehicle owners that had comprehensive insurance were better than those without.
+Nevertheless, that doesn’t mean it was an easy claims process. $15,000 per vehicle was used to estimate the insured losses. $15,000 was used as the average value because cars that are worth more are more likely to be insured.

-Again using the reported one million damaged vehicles, this translates into 640,000 vehicles with comprehensive insurance that were damaged.
-Multiplying this amount times an average value of $15,000 equates to losses of $9.6 billion.
-While these are losses the industry is certainly capable of withstanding, it’s a large enough number that some insurers will be working to minimize their losses.
-Particularly in light of a large number of insured homes that were damaged, and another catastrophic hurricane (Irma) about to make landfall in Florida.
-Irma will result in even more losses.
+With 500,000 damaged vehicles, this translates into 320,000 damaged vehicles with comprehensive insurance.
+Multiplying 320,000 times an average value of $15,000 equates to losses of $4.8 billion.
+While these are losses the industry was certainly capable of withstanding, it’s a large enough number that some insurers would work to minimize their losses.
 All these factors have an effect on the service consumers can expect.
-Unfortunately, our forecast is that we expect some insurers to batten down the hatches on settlements.

 At ValChoice, we closely monitor the auto and home insurance industries.
 Our analysis convincingly shows that publicly traded auto insurance companies provide less value, less protection and a more difficult claims experience than mutual companies.